 This enables the IP network to be maintained in a simpler fashion.
 DHCP is based upon the technology that came before it, namely BOOTP.
 BOOTP assigned static addresses to devices on the IP network as mentioned above.

 In addition, BOOTP requires pre-configuration manually where DHCP allows for new hosts and devices to be added at will with dynamically handled IP addresses.
 Each device then acquires a lease, which is the amount of time the DHCP serve allows the device to use a particular IP address.
 This is set by the network administrator.

-An IP address is the numeric identification, or logical address, assigned to a computer or device that is part of a computer network.
+An IP address is the numeric identification, or logical address, assigned to PC computers or devices that is part of a computer network.
 The IP address is typically assigned by a router, but can be manually set in a static IP address setting.